marcoderama/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 Java
 :  @@snip [PersistenceTestKitPolicySampleTest.java](/akka-docs/src/test/java/jdocs/persistence/testkit/PersistenceTestKitPolicySampleTest.java) { #policy-test }

-`tryProcess()` method of the @apidoc[ProcessingPolicy] has two arguments: persistence id and the storage operation.
+The `tryProcess()` method of the @apidoc[ProcessingPolicy] has two arguments: persistence id and the storage operation.

 Event storage has the following operations:

  * @apidoc[ReadEvents] Read the events from the storage.
  * @apidoc[WriteEvents] Write the events to the storage.
  * @apidoc[DeleteEvents] Delete the events from the storage.
- * @apidoc[ReadSeqNum] Read the highest sequence number for particular persistence id.
+ * @apidoc[ReadSeqNum] Read the highest sequence number for a particular persistence id.

 Snapshot storage has the following operations: